About Q-Advantage

 Who runs Q-Advantage?

-Q-Advantage is currently built without external funding.
-The codebase, data, methodology, and Actions logs are open for inspection.
-There is no paid tier.
-If that ever changes — sponsorship, subscriptions, customer engagements — it will be announced publicly with the terms in writing.
+Joshua Opaka, solo, currently without external funding.
+The codebase, data, methodology, and Actions logs are all open for inspection.
+There is no paid tier today.
+When that changes — data subscriptions, reports, analyst access — it will be announced publicly with the terms in writing, and the line between what stays free and what is paid will be published as a principle rather than introduced quietly later.
+What will never be sold is migration tooling.

 What does “vendor-neutral” mean in practice?